 What does the clever scientific stuff mean for you?

 Essentially if you have lower back pain and/or symptoms travelling down your leg – there is hope!
 Even if you have had a scan to confirm a bulging or herniated disc – lots can be done to help your recovery without the need for surgery.
 66% or 2 out of 3 of these conditions can recover spontaneously.
-There are certain symptoms where surgery is the best and safest option but a physiotherapist can advise you on this should you need it.
+There are certain symptoms where surgery is the best and safest option but a physiotherapist can advise you on this.

 What can be done?

 I am a little biased but hey, you are reading this on our website!
-Physiotherapists are best placed to offer you a timely consultation, have an excellent grasp of the anatomy involved and the current scientific literature and are skilled in a range of techniques to start and progress the treatment process.
+Physiotherapists are best placed to offer you a timely consultation.
+We have the expert knowledge of the anatomy involved, are well versed in the scientific literature and have the skills to treat the source of the pain.

-This process starts with a holistic understanding of your condition, a detailed physical examination to deduce the source of your pain or symptoms and piecing together a management plan for your recovery.
+This process starts with a holistic understanding of your condition.
+We begin with a detailed physical examination to deduce the source of your pain or symptoms.
+We then pieve together a management plan for your recovery.
 Here at The Physios, all our clinicians have at least 7 years’ experience treating conditions such as slipped or herniated discs and have trained to a high post-graduate level in a range of skills including ‘hands on’ treatments such as spinal manipulation.
 We also provide manageable and effective exercises including our ‘in house’ Pilates to continue your recovery.
 Your Physiotherapist will also liaise with your GP, consultant or insurer on your behalf.

 Why not get in touch or indeed book online to see if one of our team could help you today!